uberhalit/SimpleSekiroSavegameHelper/README.md

 # Simple Sekiro Savegame Helper

 A small utility for save game management for [Sekiro: Shadows Die Twice](https://www.sekirothegame.com/) written in C#.
+Can import save files from other users, backup, restore, set names to backups, delete and additionally patch the game's memory so it will skip all checks on save games therefore it enables you to modify your save files.
+Also available on [Nexus Mods](https://www.nexusmods.com/sekiro/mods/274/).

 ![Simple Sekiro Savegame Helper](https://camo.githubusercontent.com/2a2f906c62493531511a636a75b4305564beb04a/68747470733a2f2f692e696d6775722e636f6d2f573663345841742e706e67)